 UNHCR warns of Iraq funding crunch as thousands flee Falluja

-More than 85,000 people have fled Falluja and the surrounding area since a government military offensive to retake the city from extremists began a month ago, on 23 May.
-About 60,000 of these fled over a period of just three days last week, between 15 to 18 June.
-Thousands more could still be planning to leave the city.
+More than 85,000 people have fled Falluja and the surrounding area since a government military offensive to retake the city from extremists began a month ago, on May 23.

-UNHCR and partners have been providing tents and relief aid to displaced families in Amiriyat al Falluja, Al Khalidiya and Habbaniyah Tourist City (HTC) – all within 20 to 30 kilometres of Falluja.
-But with last week's surge in arrivals the overcrowding is growing.
-Two and sometimes three families are having to share tents in many cases while others sleep in the open, without hygiene facilities.
-Rising temperatures, the absence of shade and insufficient clean drinking water are compounding an already desperate situation.
+UNHCR and its partners have been providing tents and relief aid to displaced families in Amiriyat al Falluja, Al Khalidiya and Habbaniyah Tourist City (HTC) – all within 20 to 30 kilometres of Falluja.
+But with last week's surge in arrivals the overcrowding is growing, Rummery said.

 Six camps have already been established in Amiriyat and Falluja.
-We're building three more in Khalidya and Habbaniya Tourist City and expanding two others.
-But we expect that 20 more will be needed over the coming weeks to house 30,000 people.
+Three more are being built in Khalidya and Habbaniya Tourist City while two others are being expanded.
+UNHCR expect sthat 20 more will be needed over the coming weeks to house 30,000 people.
 Funds are also urgently needed for blankets, mattresses and jerry cans as well as other support.